OdyOSG/ehden_hmb/documentation/HowToRun.md

 Once the cohort diagnostics function has completed, move to script `03_reviewCohortDiagnostics.R` and run it.
 This script will launch the shiny app to review the cohort diagnostics results.

-Once the results have been reviewed, please upload the zip file of each database found in the *02_cohortDiagnostics* folder to the Teams Environment.
+Once the results have been reviewed, please upload the zip file of each database found in the *02_cohortDiagnostics* folder to the aws s3 bucket.
+A file `extras/StoreReults.R` provides guidance on how to upload.
+You must contact the study lead for the aws s3 key and secret.